Military mascot: 3rd Battalion The Mercian Regiment (Staffords)

 The tradition started up again in 1988 in the 3rd (V) Battalion The Staffordshire Regiment.
 It was felt that the time-honoured tradition of having a mascot should continue.
 Consequently, a search was made to find a dog with a suitable pedigree and bearing to do justice to the Battalion and County.
-As an indication of the depth of feeling within the County for the mascot, the people of Burton presented the Battalion with Watchman III in 1988.
+As an indication of the depth of feeling within the county for the mascot, the people of Burton presented the Battalion with Watchman III in 1988.
 He reached the rank of sergeant and served until his death in 1998.
 He was interred alongside his two predecessors.
 In 2006, special memorials were unveiled in the town for the three former mascots.

 The successor mascot, Watchman IV, was presented to the Staffordshire Regiment as a puppy in August 1998 by the Friends of the Regiment.
 He has been the mascot since 1999 and has reached the rank of Colour Sergeant, which is equal in status to his handler.

 Watchman IV not only paraded with the Staffordshire Regiment but also with the newly formed West Midlands Regiment.
-He has appeared at remembrance day parades in London and once at a remembrance service outside Westminster Abbey where he met the Queen.
+He has appeared at remembrance day parades in London and once at a remembrance service outside Westminster Abbey where he met Queen Elizabeth II.
 He again met the Queen when Stafford celebrated its 800th anniversary in 2006.
 He participated in the Tercentenary Celebration in 2005.
 Watchman attracts attention such as when his handler took him for a walk through the streets of London.
 A coach full of tourists pulled up and leapt off the vehicle to photograph him.

 Watchman IV was carried forward when the battalion joined the Mercian Regiment on 1 September 2007 and became the mascot of the 3rd Battalion The Mercian Regiment.
 He retired on 4 October 2009 after 10 years of military service.
 He was replaced by a young Staffordshire Bull Terrier named Watchman V, in a ceremony at the battalion's museum in Whittington on 5 October 2010.

 The present mascot is linked to 4 Mercian (V) and the Staffordshire Regimental Association, but lives at the home of the soldier who looks after him.
 He was made a lance corporal at a ceremony at the National Brewery Museum in Burton-upon-Trent on 8 September 2011.
 He was promoted to corporal at the Staffordshire Regiment Museum in 2013.
 He was promoted to Sergeant in 2015, forming a central part of Tamworth's St George's Day celebrations in the grounds of Tamworth Castle.

 Watchman is classified as a regimental pet as he is not recognised by the Army.
 Since he is an unofficial battalion mascot, his upkeep is paid for by the Staffordshire Regimental Association, not by the government.
 Following the removal of 3rd Battalion (the Stafford's) from the Mercian Regiment, Watchman now marches with the Staffordshire Regimental Association.